last update:

 Prague viewed from a distance, with the Vltava River in the foreground and Prague Castle far away in the back.

 The man and his family travelled in their carriage and invited Kiechel to join them.
-They left Pilsen the next day and drove to Beraun (Beroun).
+They left Pilsen the next day and drove to Beroun.
 They spent the night in the town and continued the following morning to Prague.

 Illustrations & References